jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - Prologue.md

 It all started with a door in the face.
 I few more actually.
 I'm either too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a product upper management were never going to buy.

 Before you wonder, it wasn't the price, there was no price.
 It wasn't the competition.
 None of that either.
-And I can promise it worked, because I had done the frontline insurance claims adjuster job it worked for.
+And I can promise it worked, because I had done the frontline job it worked for.

 I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even several lives—with an app that was virtually free.
 All I wanted was to give it away.
 After years of working on political and economic theory, I’ve written (another) book about the untapped possibilities of new tech like apps, bio-monitors, and bitcoin.
-I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas, and help our society move forward.
+I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas.

 But I was a fool.
 I wasn’t even knocking on doors.
-I was knocking on gates, and they were a good distance from the doors of opportunity themselves.
+I was knocking on gates.
 See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives, who were paid to “deal” with those problems.
 Solving their problems was asking them to fire themselves.
 The gates were in place to shut out innovation.

 In fact, they never said _no_ to me. _No_ needs a reason.
 Instead, they said it was against the rules to say yes.
 Obscure rules, hidden inside regulations and contracts.
 They believed in these rules, especially the one against letting frontline workers to decide for themselves.